chiroptical/texcollab/README.md

 feature requests, or suggestions, here on github.
 I am very interested in making a nice collaboration tool for everyone.
 Feel free to fork and submit pull requests :).

+Some recent additions:

+1. bash command line autocompletion, `source texcollab-autocomplete.sh` or add the appropriate command to your `.bashrc` to have this functionality all the time.

 # Design Principles, Tips, FAQ, Etc.